sentinel-hub/collections/collections/soil-water-content/sandbox-data.md

 # Soil Water Content Sandbox Data

-<p>This sandbox collection of Soil Water Content offers a limited area and time of interest.
-Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the [CC-BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/).</p>
+This sandbox collection of [Soil Water Content](../soil-water-content/) offers a limited area and time of interest.
+Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the [CC-BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Collections